jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 statementThree;
 ```

 So the 2nd and 3rd statements will be executed every time regardless of whether the condition is met, which probably isn't what you want.
 Remember that white space (e.g. spaces and tabs) means nothing to the interpreter.
-Unlike in Python, indenting your code nicely only helps other developers who look at your code later (which includes you 6 months from now).
-It doesn't actually tell the interpreter anything about your intent.
+Unlike in Python, indenting your code nicely only helps other developers who look at your code.
+It doesn't tell the interpreter anything about your intent.

 #### Chaining Conditionals